danyalette/whalebatross/README.md

     $ ./node_modules/.bin/webpack --config webpack.config.js
     $ ./manage.py collectstatic

+For development, you may wish to use webpack's watcher.
+In order to avoid having to do collectstatic every time, create a symlink.

+    $ rm -R static/baseapp
+    $ ln -s assets/baseapp static/baseapp
+    $ ./node_modules/.bin/webpack --config webpack.config.js --watch

 ### run a development server:
     $ ./manage.py runserver

 You may now go to http://localhost:8000 in the browser.
 Log in to the admin panel at http://localhost:8000/admin.